 One night near her twelfth birthday Nicola hears, through the thin bedroom wall, her father agree with Tequi’s idea to make money, good money, by using Nicola as a child prostitute by renting her to men for sex.
 Nicola has seen what prostitution does to women and older girls, as many live in the same suburb of Dareena, the largest city in the Dareed region, and how it destroys their lives.
 She isn’t going to allow them to do that to her.
-She gets out the two carry bags she has, and packs all of her clothes and possession in them.
+She gets out the two carry bags she has then she packs all of her clothes and possession in them.
 When she’s sure both Roberto and Tequi are asleep she sneaks into the kitchen to get all of the edible food that doesn’t need a can opener or cooking, what little there is of it, and two large bottles of water.
 After putting the food and water into her bags she’s quiet while she leaves the rented flat without a backward glance.

 After two hours of walking she’s at the bus terminal buying a ticket to go as far north as she can with the little money she has of her own she saved from after school jobs.
-Near dusk that day she gets off a bus in Marley’s Landing, and starts walking north on the road that looks to be the least used one.
+Near dusk that day she gets off a bus in Marley’s Landing, and she starts walking north on the road that looks to be the least used one.
 She thinks when Roberto and Tequi get around to chasing her they’ll expect her to stay on the most used road while looking for a lift.
 About an hour later she’s given a lift in a farm truck.
 When they reach the farm turn off the driver doesn’t stop until he reaches the farmhouse itself, about three kilometres from the road.
-Nicola is scared, and waits to see what’s happening.
+Nicola is scared, and she waits to see what’s happening.

 Getting out of the cab the driver calls to his wife they’ve a guest for dinner and the night.
 He tells Nicola to get inside, to have a bath, and to get set to use the spare room for the night.
 He adds, “I don’t care why you’re running away from home, but I won’t leave you out on the road overnight.
 You can continue your journey in the morning.”
-After a good night’s sleep, and two delicious meals, dinner and breakfast, he drops her at the turn off, and she starts walking north.
+After a good night’s sleep, and two delicious meals of dinner and breakfast he drops her at the turn off, and she starts walking north.
 She takes ten days to walk across the Kotar Plain to the Amir Mountains, but each night is spent in a farmhouse after a hot meal.
 It seems every farmer in the plain knows she’s a runaway, and is prepared to give her a feed with a safe place to sleep at night.
-None ask her about why she’s a runaway.
+None of them ask her about why she’s a runaway.
 The friendliness of the people is a huge shock, and totally different to what she’s used to seeing in the city of Dareena.

 Three weeks after leaving home she’s crossed the Amir Mountains, and walked to the coast.
 She’s nearing a small coastal town when a neatly dressed man stops to give her a lift.
 They chat for the twenty minutes’ drive into the town.
 After parking he asks her why she’s running away from home.
 She turns to get out of the car to run.
 Seeing he’s parked outside the local police station she turns back, and answers the question.
-He gets out of the car, and takes her to a nearby eatery.
+He gets out of the car, and he takes her to a nearby eatery.
 Sitting her down he orders and pays for a meal for her.
-He tells her to stay put, and asks the owner to keep an eye on her.
+He tells her to stay put, and he asks the owner to keep an eye on her.
 He crosses the road to the police station.
 Several minutes later he comes back to rejoin her in the eatery.
 Sitting down he says, “Roberto Ruiz has got to be the world’s number one arse hole.
 You did the right thing to run away.
 The police have a missing person’s report on you, but they’ve just changed its priority.”
 She’s stunned when she realises he’s convinced the police to not actively look for her.
-When she finishes her meal he takes her to the bus depot, and buys her a ticket to Carmel.
-While giving her some money he says, “Go to Carmel, the King lives just outside the town.
+When she finishes her meal he takes her to the bus depot where buys her a ticket to Carmel.
+While giving her some money he says, “Go to Carmel, the King lives just outside of the town.
 Go there, seek an audience, and tell him your story.
 He’ll help you, I know he will.”
-He sees her to the bus, and waves her goodbye.
+He sees her to the bus, and he waves her goodbye.

-When the bus nears Carmel she becomes worried, the one thing her father did give her is a strong fear of authorities, and going to the highest of all authorities worries her a lot.
+When the bus nears Carmel she becomes worried, the one thing her father did give her is a strong fear of authorities, and going to the highest of all the authorities worries her a lot.
 At View Port, the last stop before Carmel, she gets off the bus.
 She’s had similar advice to see the king from several people, but he’s still the top authority, what if he sends her back to her father.
 The law supports her father, and that worries her more.
 She decides to find out more about the law and the king.
-She goes to the town library, and seeks out books on the laws.
-For over a week she sleeps under bushes in the town park, and spends her days in the library.
+She goes to the town library, and she seeks out books on the laws.
+For over a week she sleeps under bushes in the town park while she spends her days in the library.
 The money the man gave her is stretched out by buying cheap food.
 Eventually it runs out, but not before she gets to know several children who visit the park each day.
 They often give her some of their food.
 These people are so friendly she’d like to stay here forever.
 Several days later most of the children are avoiding her now, and she doesn’t understand why.

 A New Life

-One day, seven weeks after her leaving home, a very young boy sits down on the park bench opposite her.
+One day, seven weeks after Nicola left home, a very young boy sits down on the park bench opposite her.
 Opening his bag he gets out two drinks and two packs of sandwiches.
 While handing her one set he says, “Here, eat.”
-She’s so hungry she doesn’t question his orders, and starts eating.
+She’s so hungry she doesn’t question his orders, and she starts eating.
 Looking at her between bites of his own sandwich he says, “The others are avoiding you now because you stink.
 You really need a bath.”
 She looks at him with concern about his statement.
 “My name’s Gordie, when you’ve finished that you can either come with me and my sisters for a bath, or you can go over to the police station for one.
 You can no longer stay here unwashed, because you stink too much, and too many people are complaining about your smell.”

-After she changes they walk down to the beach, where the others take off their clothes to show swimsuits underneath.
+After she changes they walk down to the beach, and the others all take off their clothes to show swimsuits underneath.
 All four go for a swim in the sea.
 The older girl is introduced as Isobelle, and she takes Nicola further out than the youngsters, to make sure she gets fully washed.
 Gordie is very tall for his age, but clearly younger than her and Isobelle.
 After half an hour they go ashore, and Isobelle provides an extra towel for Nicola to dry with.
-All their dirty clothes are stuffed into a plastic bag then put into Gordie’s bag.
+All of their dirty clothes are stuffed into a plastic bag then put into Gordie’s bag.
 They wrap the towels around themselves, and head for a house at the base of the nearby cliff.

-Entering the house they say hello to the old couple sitting in the front room, and walk through to the back of the house where the rear room is built into the rock cliff.
+Entering the house they say hello to the old couple sitting in the front room, and walk through to the back of the house where the rear rooms are built into the rock cliff.
 Opening a door at the back of the house they step into an elevator.
 Gordie smiles at Nicola’s surprise while the elevator takes them up several stories.
 The elevator stops, and the doors open, a woman is standing there with a tape measure.
 She measures Nicola then sends them all to the showers.
 After showering with the two girls Nicola finds the woman waiting with some clothes for her to wear, they’re just her size.
 The woman takes Nicola and Isobelle to another room where Gordie is waiting.

 Gordie turns to Nicola, and says, “Now tell us who you are, and why you ran away from home.
 No point trying to run again, because you can’t leave this floor unless one of us goes with you.”
 No one else seems surprised at the young boy’s straight forward manner.
 So she tells them her story.